cascadiajs/2013.cascadiajs.com/adventures-in-mobile-web-and-hybrid-apps-with-javascript.md

 ##Abstract

-This talk will be about how to build mobile web apps/ hybrid mobile apps.
+This talk will be about how to build mobile web apps/hybrid mobile apps.
 I used a very small native wrapper that is basically the mobile browser but your app.
 I will discuss the trials and tribulations of building mobile web apps.

+I will also discuss the different tools that I have used over the course of developing mobile apps.
+This is a differnet approach than the phonegap way of making mobile apps.
+Also will include tips for real time communication with a node server.

 ##Speaker Bio